arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 This decision was made with the assumption that the precision of data recorded by a DAQ is high enough that the consumer doesn't really care about the exact timestamp of a particular sample.
 This assumption can be extended beyond the high rate hardware DAQ use case to IOT or infrastructure monitoring workloads.
-For example, a DevOps engineer wants to monitor the number of requests to a particular API endpoint.
+Let's say a DevOps engineer wants to monitor the number of requests to a particular API endpoint.
 The web server pushes this data to a Cesium backed monitoring service at intervals of 5 seconds +/- 1 second.
-Cesium would assume these values are written to the channel at even, five second intervals e.g. 0s, 5s, 10s, 15s as opposed to 0s, 6s, 9s, 15s, etc. The DevOps engineer probably doesn't care about the exact regularity of the data.

-Of course there are cases where precise spacing is critical.
-In this case, Cesium is probably not the best choice.
+Cesium would assume these values are written to the channel at even, five second intervals e.g. 0s, 5s, 10s, 15s as opposed to 0s, 6s, 9s, 15s, etc. The DevOps engineer probably doesn't care about the exact regularity of the data. oF course, there are times when measuring precise intervals is critical.
+In these cases, Cesium is probably not the best choice.

 A channel's **data type** must also be predefined.
 This is typical for a time-series database, but Cesium places no restrictions on the data types that can be stored.
 A **data type** in Cesium is essentially an alias for its **density**